zcash/zips/zips/zip-approval.rst

 Modifications to the Transaction Format
 ---------------------------------------

-In order to support this ZIP, the transaction format must be extended to add the appoval signatures, as follows:
+In order to support this ZIP, the transaction format, as specified in [#protocol-tx-encoding]_, must be extended to add the appoval signatures, as follows:

 ======================= ================ ============================ ================================================================
 Bytes                   Name             Data Type                    Description